AdamGonda/consoleRunner/README.md

 </p>

 <h2 align="center">
-  The missing game loop for your Pure function
+  The missing game loop for your Pure function.
 </h2>

 You just have to define your `initial state` and an `update` function